Zenithsiz/ist-ddrs-lab2/typst/exercises/16.typ

 	caption: [Results]
 )

 #indent_par[From the results, we see that the results are higher than the `cnet` simulated results.
-This is to be expected, since the product bound is an estimate of the upper bound of the expected results.
+This is to be expected since the product bound is an estimate of the upper bound of the expected results.
 Since both the number of links our flows cross and our blocking probabilities are small, the product bound still produces a similar result to the simulation.]